 I’ll just say it.
-I’m almost ready to come crawling back to Apple (or move on to DaVinci Resolve).
+I’m almost ready to come crawling back to Apple or go full-in on DaVinci Resolve.
 When FCP Classic was EOL’d in 2011, I was one of the first among my circle of editors in LA to give Premiere Pro a shot.
 Technically, Premiere had been around for quite a long time, but for Mac users, it was never even a contender.
 Plus, if you were like me, you mostly associated Adobe’s video products with Flash, which I loathed long before Steve Jobs famously published his thoughts on the subject.

-If upon the day of its release, FCPX had had the ability to open FCP7 project files, or just import them with reasonable faithfulness, I wouldn’t be writing this post because I would have stuck it out with FCPX from the start, despite my myriad concerns.
-There were a ton of things I hated (hate) about FCPX.
+If upon the day of its release, FCP Ex had had the ability to open FCP 7 project files, or just import them with reasonable faithfulness, I wouldn’t be writing this post because I would have stuck it out with FCP X from the start, despite my myriad concerns.
+There were a ton of things I hated (hate) about the new Final Cut.
 The lack of tracks, however, was never one of them.